drocheam/optrace/docs/source/usage/overview.rst

 ###################

 The UI dark mode is enabled by default.
-It can be changed by setting the :python:`ui_dark_mode` parameter.
-Changes are applied to all current GUI windows as well as new ones.

-To deactivate the mode, use:
+To activate the light mode, use:

 .. testcode::